 Many of TypeIt4Me's features can be customised to suit your own personal requirements.
-You can tweak them to your heart's content via the Preferences section.
+You can tinker with them to your heart's content via the Preferences section.
 Don't want spaces to trigger expansion?
-Looking to disable it completely in certain apps?
-This is where you'll do it.
+Looking to disable TypeIt4Me completely in certain apps?
+Perhaps you'd like to tweak spellchecking or have a sound play when abbreviations expand.
+It's possible to do all that and a whole lot more.
+The Preferences section is where you'll set everything up just the way you like it.